Author Site Reviewresults

 Rationale for use

 Medical Oxygen cylinders utilized by Manitoulin-Sudbury DSB Paramedic Services have 2000psi pressure when full.
-The role of the regulator is to Reduction of pressure to a safe level, requires oxygen regulators.
+The role of the regulator is to reduce the pressure to a safe level.
 Regulators reduce the operating pressure to 50psi.

 Cylinder/Regulator Description

-The design of oxygen cylinder utilized by Manitoulin-Sudbury DSB Paramedic Service is set up based upon an international Standard.
-The tanks are seamless aluminum construction and are identified by their white/green colouring.
+The design of oxygen cylinder utilized by Manitoulin-Sudbury DSB Paramedic Services is set up based upon an international Standard.
+The cylinders are seamless aluminum construction and are identified by their white/green colouring.
 There are certification dates and serial numbers stamped on each cylinder.
 Aluminum cylinders must be inspected every 5 years.

 D sized cylinders are high pressure oxygen tanks that utilize white/green colouring have regulators that secure to the cylinder valve assembly by a yoke.
 The yoke is provided with pins that mate with corresponding holes in the valve assembly.
 This is called the Pin-Indexed Safety System (PISS) and designated as CGA-870 (Compressed Gas Association).
 The D cylinder/regulator operates with a constant of 0.16.